The librarian is Ms. Warburton and you can contact her by emailing [email protected].

 You can search the Pinkerton Online Catalog for the books that we have at the library.
 Once you have the call number, we can lead you to the right place for that call number.

-The library and Media Center can be used during a student’s study period if the student has their student ID and a library pass from a subject teacher.
+The library and Media Center can be used during a student’s study period.
 If the student has an A period study, the student first checks in at the Period A class and then can proceed to the library or Media Center.
 For all other periods, the student can go directly to the library or Media Center.
-If a student only need a brief use of the library, a student can get a green pass from their study teacher to come use the library and then return to their study.
+If a student only needs a brief use of the library, a student can get a green pass from their study teacher to come use the library and then return to their study.

 Students in Grades 10-12 may use the library during their lunch only if they do not have any scheduled study periods.
 If there are extraordinary circumstances, please talk to the head librarian for extra permissions.
 Freshmen may not go to the Media Center or library during their lunch.